Utah Olympic Park with Kids: Bobsleds, Zip Lines, and Olympic Dreams

 Practical Tips for Visiting with Kids

 Buy tickets and activity passes online before you go.
 The website often has package deals that combine multiple activities at a discount, and online prices are sometimes lower than walk-up prices.
 The Day Explorer pass bundles the alpine slide, ropes course, and other activities at a savings over individual tickets.
-For families planning to do multiple activities, this pass is the way to go.
+For families planning multiple activities, this pass is the way to go.

 Arrive early in summer.
 The park gets busier as the day progresses, and the popular activities like the zip line and alpine slide can develop lines by mid-morning on weekends.
-An early arrival means shorter waits and more relaxed pacing.
+Early arrival means shorter waits and more relaxed pacing.
 Weekdays are significantly less crowded than weekends if your schedule allows flexibility.